 The second day of ISAS began with beautiful weather.
 With a full day to come, the campus bustled with even more energetic students moving around to fight the crowds.
 Unlike the first day, there were many performers busking with their guitar or flutes, offering a unique side of an arts festival.
 Unfortunately, due to pouring rain, the main event for the night, ISAS joint orchestra — which some of our musicians would perform — was canceled.

-- For St. John’s one act, students put on “The Revolutionists,” a play depicting a women playwright and other women rebels during the French Revolution, attempting to achieve “egalite.
+For St. John’s one-act, students put on “The Revolutionists,” a play depicting a female playwright and other women rebelling during the French Revolution, attempting to achieve “egalite.”

 Story and photos by Eugene Seong.